arhamshah512/edureka-job-platform-project-3-arham-shah/README.md

 7. Job seekers can unapply for them or view their applications
 8. Job seekers can see whether their application is pending, accepted or rejected
 9. Employers can manage the applications on job listings they created.
-10. Employers can send messages to an applicant and both employers and job seekers can read those messages
+10. Employers can send messages to an applicant and both employers and job seekers read those messages